dakk/alchemist64/README.md

 # Alchemist64

-An opensource remake of freealchemist for C64.
+An opensource remake of freealchemist for Commodore64 and CommanderX16.

 ![Gameplay](https://github.com/dakk/alchemist64/raw/master/media/gameplay.gif)

+## Commodore64

-## Build
+### Build

 To build alchemist64 you need the cc65 C compiler; a prebuilt binary is also included in this repo.